pumpncode/Malverk/README.md

 - `keys`, used to provide a table of keys of objects that should be changed.
 Used when creating a texture that changes only some of the object, or when using a sprite sheet where the objects are in a different order to vanilla
 - `original_sheet`, set to `true` when using a sprite sheet that matches positioning of vanilla sprite sheets
 - `display_pos`, set to the `key` of the item you want to use as the sprite displayed in the Malverk UI
-- `localisation`, a table of alternate localisations for your new textures:
+- `localization`, set to `true` when using a localization file,  alternatively a table of alternate localizations for your new textures:
     ```lua
     {
         key = {